Treatment For Antisocial Personality Disorder

 - Criminal activity

 - Exploitation of others

 Why is Treatment of Antisocial Personality Disorder So Difficult?

 Most people with antisocial personality disorder are mandated to treatment.
 Sources of mandate include courts, probation, parole, and child and family services.
-Mandates serve as a condition to stay out of prison.
-Many will take such opportunities to stay out of prison.
-Even though they accept the deal, they remain unmotivated for change.
+These mandates serve as a condition to stay out of prison.

 Effective Forms of Treatment for Antisocial Personality Disorder

 It is difficult to recover from antisocial personality disorder.
 Even though it is difficult, there are effective forms of therapy.
 These forms of therapy will only work for those who are motivated to change.

 Such forms of therapy include: